Designated Officer: Director, Human Resources

 2. Working hours

 When an ongoing or fixed-term Academic or Professional staff is required to deliver services at a site other than the site that they are normally located at, consideration of travel times will be made in the workload allocation of the staff member for travel time above and beyond normal home/workplace commuting, including travelling between sites.

 Travel time is included as part of the workload.
 When planning travel between USC sites, consideration must be given to planning work in conjunction with travel times to ensure costings are minimised and efficiencies achieved.

 However, if work is such that it requires greater than four hours to deliver, then overnight accommodation could be considered, and work undertaken the next day should be planned to ensure maximum benefit is obtained from the visit.

-For example, staff travelling to and working from either Fraser Coast or Sippy Downs should plan work of up to four hours in duration for one day.
-For example this would equate to 3 hours travel to site, up to 4 hours work, and 3 hours travel from site.
+For example, staff travelling to and working from either Fraser Coast or Sippy Downs could work about three hours and then return to their primary campus.
 In this example, accommodation would not be required, and the driving fatigue management principles (see below) would be adhered to.